AAFC-BICoE/Scalable-Galaxy-Env/README.md

 1. Public-private key pair available within Openstack.
 The private key should be available on the controller from which you put the heat template on.
 The correct name of the public and private key names should be updated in the heat template.
 * Line 10: (Key name in openstack)
 * Line 11: (Private key file name)
+* Line 68: (Private key file name, Private key file name)
-* Line 76: (Private key file name after /home/ubuntu/), (File Path for private key on controller)
+* Line 75: (Private key file name after /home/ubuntu/), (File Path for private key on controller)

 ### Networking
 2. You need a private and public network accessible from Openstack.
 Obtain the net-ids for both and substitute in the parmeters section of the heat template.
 To get the net-ids, on the controller node type `neutron net-list` and `neutron subnet-list`.